landtree/Arduino-Port-Discovery/README.md

 # Arduino-Port-Discovery
 Discovers and assigns port location for the raspberry pi.
+This assumes you are only using 1 arduino.
+It will igore any addtional arduino plugged in.

 Currently Supports:
-/n  Arduino Mega
+ Arduino Mega
-/n  Arduino Uno
+ Arduino Uno
-/n  Arduino Leonardo
+ Arduino Leonardo
-/n  Sparkfun Redboard
+ Sparkfun Redboard
-/n  FTDI Cables
+ FTDI Cables
-/n  FTDI USB Chips (SparkFun FTDI Basic)
+ FTDI USB Chips (SparkFun FTDI Basic)

 More will come as I get my hands on them.